Geophysical stratigraphy II: Seismic Stratigraphy

 Cornell University, through the Consortium on Continental Reflection Profiling (COCORP) has used seismic methods to profile major orogenies.
 Among the interesting results: Whereas the traditional view was that the Piedmont and Blue Ridge had deep crustal roots, it develops that they are underlain by extensive thrust faults and have actually been thrust onto Paleozoic sediments.

 Seismic sequences: The geometry of unconformities that truncate beds is sufficiently distinctive to be identifiable in seismic profiles, allowing identification of seismic sequences - unconformity bounded "packages" whose presence is revealed by seismic reflections.
-Indeed, the development of sequence stratigraphy has gone hand-in-glove with that of seismic stratigraphy, because only seismic methods can identify sequence boundaries on a large scale.
+Indeed, the development of sequence stratigraphy has gone hand-in-glove with that of seismic stratigraphy, because only seismic methods can identify sequence boundaries on a large enough scale.
 (A - right)

 When connected to lithologic information, these can be correlated with age to identify sea level cycles.
 (B - right) For many, the hope has been that these would be caused by global eustatic sea level change, enabling their use in global sequence stratigraphy.
 In 1977, Exxon stratigraphers Vail, Mitchum, and Thompson published a summation of first and second order sea level curves based on major global unconformities identified in this way - the Exxon-Vail curve.

-Second-order cycles appeared to be markedly asymmetric, because of the depositional asymmetry of transgression and regressions in which transgressions are erosional, but sediment can continue to aggrade or prograde up during regressions, causing regressions to appear more abrupt thatn they are in the sequence strat record.
+Second-order cycles appeared to be markedly asymmetric, because of the depositional asymmetry of transgression and regressions in which transgressions are erosional, but sediment can continue to aggrade or prograde up during regressions, causing regressions to appear more abrupt than they are in the sequence strat record.
 Identifying patterns of onlap and offlap caused by retrogradation and aggradation/progradation) of sediments onto continents, enabled Haq and colleagues to develop an adjusted curve showing sea level over the last 200 my.

 As your text makes clear, the Exxon-Vail curve and its derivatives are regarded by many as an industry standard, however their reliability and usefulness are controversial, with some studies advocating caution.